simplertasks/aicommandscript/README.md

 ## The Vision

+A future where anyone can build  an “application” is as easy as writing a structured note.

 AICommandScript addresses **The Goldilocks Problem** in AI development:

 - **Too little structure** → Inconsistent, unreliable, hard to maintain